prevention-icon

 Many people are unaware that pest birds can pose more problems than just noise.

 They can make a mess in hard-to-reach areas which may entice other pests like rats and mice, leading to further health and safety issues.
-And it’s not just rodents – birds can also bring in small biting insects that once in the home, can be hard to manage.
+And it’s not just rodents – birds can also bring in small biting insects that once in the home, can be hard to get rid of.
 This includes fleas, lice, flies, and bird mites.

 When pest birds nest in and on your roof, they also cause property damage.